Colleges and universities

 DCU's Energy newsletter is a great initiative that helps drive sustainable change across the campus.
 In June 2020 they issued a dedicated water edition to promote water conservation on campus and at home.
 Features include water balance mapping across all their campuses, practical tips to conserve, and a metric result orientated approach.
 This leads to reduced bills and a win for sustainability.
 The numbers below highlight the success they’ve had to date.

-Reduction water consumption across DCU community
+Reduction in water consumption across DCU community

-Save water and money on campus
+Save water and money on your campus

 Understand how much water the campus uses and how it compares to other institutions.
 This can help identify waste through leaks or poor behaviour.